microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 title: Error codes
 ---

-Microlink API considers an unexpected situation any request performed on which [status](/docs/api/basics/format#status) is different from `'success'`.
+Microlink API considers an unexpected situation any request performed on which [status](/docs/api/basics/format#status) is different from <Type children="'success'"/>.

 When this happens, the response payload includes some useful information in order to determine the root cause of the problem: